 Families and groups of travelers can choose from the resort's private accommodations: a two-bedroom cottage, four-bedroom house, and three-story mansion.

 Tucked away on a 75-acre property near the Hudson River, the 4-star Buttermilk Falls Inn & Spa in Milton is a great place for a romantic getaway.
 The hotel blends modern comforts with historic charm.
 Some of the guest rooms occupy a house that dates back to the 1760s.

-The spacious accommodations are decorated in minimalistic, contemporary style and have large windows that look out onto the garden or river.
-Guest rooms feature eclectic or classic decor such as rustic-chic Adirondack decor or Victorian-inspired furnishings.
+The spacious accommodations were recently updated and have large windows that look out onto the garden or river.
+Guest rooms feature stylish decor such as rustic-chic Adirondack decor or Victorian-inspired furnishings.

-Ideal for an outdoorsy vacation, Buttermilk Falls Inn & Spa includes well-marked hiking trails and an organic farm that is open to visitors.
-Guests may take a stroll through the orchards, and check out the livestock barn and aviary.
+Ideal for an outdoorsy vacation, Buttermilk Falls Inn & Spa includes well-marked hiking trails and an on-site organic farm, Millstone Farm, that is open to visitors.
+You can take a stroll through the organic orchards, and check out the livestock barn and aviary.
 Kids will love seeing the animals.

-For such a small boutique hotel (with just 17 accommodations), the hotel has excellent amenities: conference rooms; a spa that offers massages, facials, and beauty treatments; and an indoor swimming pool, sauna, and hot tub.
+For such a small boutique hotel (with just 17 accommodations), the hotel has excellent amenities: conference rooms; a spa that offers massages, facials, and beauty treatments.

-The property's gourmet farm-to-table restaurant prepares seasonal dishes using fresh vegetables, herbs, and fruit from the property's organic kitchen garden and fresh eggs from the aviary.
-The restaurant also sources ingredients from other local farms in the Hudson Valley.
+The property's gourmet farm-to-table restaurant, Henry's at the Farm, prepares seasonal dishes using fresh vegetables, herbs, and fruit from the property's organic kitchen garden and fresh eggs from the aviary.
+The restaurant also sources ingredients from other local farms and artisan food producers in the Hudson Valley.

 Address: 220 North Road, Milton, New York